TRANSCRIPT

 Mariah Parsons 00:02

 Welcome to Retention Chronicles, a podcast sponsored by Malomo, a shipment tracking platform that helps ecommerce brands turn order tracking from a cost center into a profitable marketing channel.
 On this week’s episode, we are joined by Simona Ioannoni, who has worked with many brands on their marketing strategy, including Educent, StitchFix, and Haus, and now works at Brigit.
 Simona shared so much valuable information on this episode, we barely had to do any of the work!
 Simona first shared her macro approach to customer retention and how she’s seen the shift in the ecommerce space from a fragmented strategy to a unified front.
 She makes a fantastic point that the client experience faces the same customer through each step and so it must be seamless for each and every customer.
 After Simona sets the stage, she then walks Sarah and Mariah through her step-by-step guide to customer retention where she starts out with her first step of building out the customer experience by establishing trust and having clear communication.
 Her second step for brands trying to grow their customer retention strategy is to segment where you can and to measure key points so that you can understand your qualitative and quantitative data.
 Simona’s third and final step to her guide was to automate and change up your channel mix to have different communication outlets with your customers, whether that be through email, SMS, QR codes, or other creative yet subtle ways of communicating and engaging customers.
 Be sure to follow Malomo on your favorite streaming service and social media to interact with all of the content we are publishing- we want to here from you!
 So welcome.
 Today, we have Simona here with us.
 And we're so excited for you to be on Retention Chronicles and to just chat about all things, retention.
 You know, today, I know we have a step by step guide that you created.
 So I can't wait to dive into that.
-But before we do, so, we thought it'd be great to have you intro yourself, your position, perspectives on customer retention, and everything.
+But before we do, so, we thought it'd be great to have you intro yourself, your position, perspectives on the customer retention process, and everything.

 Simona Ioannoni 02:17